csomgyula/csomgyula.github.io/conway_law.md

 1. **Every subsystem is *designed by* a designer** (or designer group), which then creates a mapping from subsystems to designers (or designer groups).

-Note that: The above *design by* relation is called an `N:1` relation in the database engineering world, since (a) the same designer could design many subsysems and (b) each subsystem has a designer.
+Note that: The above *design by* relation is called an `N:1` relation in the database engineering world, since (a) the same designer could design many subsystems and (b) each subsystem has a designer.

 ### relation between system- and human communication links